 Online Writing Center

 We offer one of the most comprehensive online writing centers in the country.
 Our website offers detailed information about the Writing Center, descriptions and schedules for our workshops, academic writing handouts, instruction via email, and online conferences.

 The Writing Center offers a wide variety of noncredit classes for undergraduate and graduate students that review basic principles of writing and introduce common forms of academic writing.

-Schedules and online registration for these classes are also posted on our website.
+Schedules and online registration for these workshops are posted on our website.

 Class Visits & Co-teaching

 We’re happy to visit your class to make a brief presentation about our services.
 Or we can work with you to tailor some writing instruction for your class.
 Arrange a class visit.

 Writing Fellows Program

 Writing Fellows are highly talented, carefully selected, and extensively trained undergraduates who partner with faculty and serve as peer writing tutors in courses all across the College of Letters & Science.
 To learn more about the program, please visit the Writing Fellows Website.